 As part of DFID’s Impact Programme which aims to catalyse the market for impact investment in Sub-Saharan Africa and South Asia, DFID has launched a £40 million Impact Acceleration Facility.

-The Facility, managed by CDC, aims to generate economic opportunity and employment through the creation of both direct and indirect jobs, and by increasing access to basic goods and services, especially in remote areas or fragile states.
+The Impact Accelerator, managed by CDC, aims to generate economic opportunity and employment through the creation of both direct and indirect jobs, and by increasing access to basic goods and services, especially in remote areas or fragile states.
 Investments will be made alongside CDC’s existing portfolio, focused on existing investee companies.
-The Facility’s capital, unique expertise and partnerships will allow a focus on high impact investment strategies in two specific areas:
+The Impact Accelerator’s capital, unique expertise and partnerships will allow a focus on high impact investment strategies in two specific areas:

 - Helping businesses to do high development impact interventions related to their core business that they wouldn’t otherwise have done – such as entering a new, very difficult geography or developing a product offering at a significantly lower price point to allow access to goods and services for poorer consumers, particularly women and girls.